 Lassie

-Tips for a better vet visit with your dog
+Tips for a calmer vet visit with your dog

-There are many things that can be difficult for the dog when it comes to the veterinarian.
-First, you need to think about what you do at home the day before the visit.
-The trip to the vet can also be difficult for some dogs.
-When you arrive, it is a new environment, there may be other dogs or other animals there, the dog should be able to get on the scale, be on a table and be examined by a stranger.
-All this can be unnatural and stressful for the dog.
+There are many aspects of a vet visit that can be challenging for a dog.
+Consider what happens at home the day before the appointment.
+The journey itself can also be stressful for some dogs.
+Upon arrival, they're in a new environment, possibly with other animals, and may need to get on scales, stand on a table, and be examined by a stranger.
+All of this can be unnatural and overwhelming.

-It can be helpful to think about what is difficult for your dog and then focus on training that, but here are some general tips and advice.
+It's helpful to identify what specifically troubles your dog and focus training on those areas.
+However, here are some general tips and advice.

 Preparing for the visit